 "What we continue to do is try to restructure — in some cases invest, in some cases divest and in some cases restructure — to make it a strong group of operations in our downstream" business, Glass told reporters.

-Exxon, the world's largest publicly traded oil and gas company, has a "long-term strategy of moving away from refining, where the margins are wafer thin, and into exploration," said Nicholas Smith, a strategist at CLSA Asia-Pacific Markets in Tokyo.
+Exxon has a "long-term strategy of moving away from refining, where the margins are wafer thin, and into exploration," said Nicholas Smith, a strategist at CLSA in Tokyo.
 "Refining is something that anybody can do.
-You can buy the technology off the shelf."
+You can buy the tech off the shelf."

-TonenGeneral said the move would make it more flexible, efficient and competitive in a market where demand is declining as the population ages and shrinks.
+TonenGeneral said the move would give it more flexibility and competitive in a challenging environment.

 "The Japanese market is getting tougher," said Jun Mutoh, the company's managing director.
 "The decision-making within the company will be more effective in the newly integrated production-distribution operation."

-TonenGeneral will continue to deliver products and services under the Esso, Mobil and General brands and continue to rely on Exxon's technology and technological support in the refining and petrochemicals businesses.
+TonenGeneral will continue to deliver products and services under the Esso, Mobil and General brands and continue to rely on Exxon Mobil's technology and technological support in the refining and petrochemicals businesses.

 Other major oil companies are making similar moves.